CSCD01/team_22-project/doc/deliverable3/architecture.md

 PDF.js is structured such that there is a clear division of subtasks.
 These divisions, named core, display and viewer, are layered such that each layer provides information/services to the next layer.

 ## Layered Architecture
 The layered architecture organizes components into layers, where each layer has one specific responsibility in the application.
+This architecture results in each layer being highly cohesive with minimal coupling.

 <img src="./img/layers.png" alt="Layers Architecture" width="500"/>